CrugBarat/travel_list_FullStack/README.md

 # Travel List

-A Travel List app, which uses a HTTP RESTful API as a data source:
+A full stack Travel List app, which uses a HTTP RESTful API as a data source:

 **Programming Language**: JavaScript